sachinoliver/blog/_posts/2021-08-08-Stack-Based-Buffer-Overflow.md

 ... 	... 	... 	...

 The Intel syntax makes the disassembled representation easier to read, and we can change the syntax by entering the following commands in GDB:
+GDB - Change the Syntax to Intel

+We don't have to change the display mode manually continually.
+We can also set this as the default syntax with the following command.
+Change GDB Syntax

+If we now rerun GDB and disassemble the main function, we see the Intel syntax.
+GDB - Intel Syntax

+The difference between the AT&T and Intel syntax is not only in the presentation of the instructions with their symbols but also in the order and direction in which the instructions are executed and read.

+Let us take the following instruction as an example:

+With the Intel syntax, we have the following order for the instruction from the example:
+Intel Syntax
+Instruction 	Destination 	Source
+mov 	ebp 	esp
+AT&T Syntax
+Instruction 	Source 	Destination
+mov 	%esp 	%ebp